11 Comae Berenices

+Planetary system

 A substellar companion was discovered orbiting the primary star in 2007 using the radial velocity method.
 It has a period of 326 days with minimum mass of about 19.4 Jupiter masses and is orbiting around 1.3 AU from the host star with an eccentricity of 0.23.
 The object's mass is well within the range of deuterium-fusing brown dwarfs.